shi13san/proxy/README.md

-# proxy2
+# proxy

-HTTP/HTTPS proxy in a single python script
+HTTP/HTTPS proxy in a single python script, it will be analysed by classifier which have been trained already.
+Thanks inaz2, the proxy depends on his proxy2, add a classification feature.

 ## Features